Classic Apple Pie Recipe

 Apple Pie Filling:

-- 3 whole small apples peeled, halved, cored and thinly sliced
+- 3-4 whole medium to large apples (pink lady, gala and honeycrisp are my favorites) peeled, halved, cored and thinly sliced

 - 1/2 cup light brown sugar